cornfeedhobo/vagrant-dns-route53/README.md

 # Contributing

-Pull Requests are welcome, bug reports less so.
+Pull Requests are welcome.
 I don't code much ruby, so I hope someone with more experience can clean things up maybe?

 # License